PR helps build your business, but on a personal level, it can also make you a better communicator and sales person.

 But after a few months, I noticed his delivery got better.
 He also confided in me that his sales pitches got better.
 Our media training helped him learn how to better communicate with investors.

 You can read more about media training here, but here are 5 Ways PR can help you communicate better in person.
-I originally wrote this editorial for Entrepreneur Magazine.
-Here’s a shortened version of that article, highlighting how PR skills can help with in-person social events.
+I originally wrote this article for Entrepreneur Magazine.
+You can read a shortened version of that article on the next page.

 When you’re networking, be conscious of your words and how you use them.
 Drive the conversation with open-ended questions that lead to your intended destination.
 Learn how to grab information by guiding conversations, as opposed to talking to others.

 It’s amazing how many people don’t make eye contact during conversations.
 It’s like they are afraid of emotionally connecting are hiding something.

 If you have difficulty making eye contact with others, practice in the mirror.
 A sociology professor from college demonstrated this to my class, and it works.